icopy-site/awesome/docs/awesome/awesome-micropython.md

 * [micropython-rsa-signing](https://github.com/artem-smotrakov/micropython-rsa-signing) - RSA signing on MicroPython.
 * [micropython-cryptomsg](https://github.com/jacklinquan/micropython-cryptomsg) - A MicroPython module to encrypt and decrypt messages with AES CBC mode.
 * [mprsa](https://github.com/git-n-pissed/mprsa) - A MicroPython module for creating, importing, and exporting RSA keys in DER and PEM formats with PKCS#1, PKCS#8, and X.509/SPKI structures, and signing/verifying and encryption/decryption using blinding and SHA-1 and SHA-256 hashing algorithms.
+* [mpy-mbedtls](https://github.com/Carglglz/mpy-mbedtls) - MicroPython bindings for some MbedTLS EC and x509 cert/csr functions.
+* [micropython-cryptocfb](https://github.com/jacklinquan/micropython-cryptocfb) - A Python module to encrypt and decrypt data with AES-128 CFB mode.
+* [tscp](https://github.com/shariltumin/tscp) - An endpoint-to-endpoint encryption based on Diffie-Hellman-Merkle with TLS1.3 styled handshake using MicroPython.

 #### DNS